Kirtland’s Warbler Migration Blitz 2017

 For 2017, we will be targeting these states:

-If you’d like to participate, please send us an email <xxx link> and sign up as a surveyor on our Google Sheet.
+If you’d like to participate, please send sign up as a surveyor on our Google Sheet.
+If you have questions, please send us an email.
+It may take us several days to reply during March as the survey is still being developed.

 Kirtland’s Warblers were on the brink of extinction throughout the 1970’s and 80’s, when numbers were estimated to be as low as 200 males.
 Range-wide fire suppression and high rates (~70%) of brood parasitism by Brown-headed Cowbirds led to loss of breeding habitat and poor reproductive success.
 State and federal agencies responded quickly by controlling cowbird populations and creating thousands of acres of new Jack Pine breeding habitat.
 This highly effective management has allowed the population to substantially recover, with over 2300 singing males counted in 2015!